 The labeling on eggs is far from straightforward.
 If you eat eggs regularly, it’s important to buy the best quality eggs that you can afford.
 From the claims on the carton, you may think you’re buying eggs from chickens roaming the farm and nibbling bugs from a field of grass when, in fact, you’re being sold eggs laid by chickens stuffed in cages with no hope of experiencing sunlight or pasture.

-We’ve unscrambled the labels and packaging claims on egg cartons that you’re likely to find in your local grocery stores.
-In this complete guide to buying eggs, you’ll also learn the truth about expiration dates, hormones, antibiotics and the life of an institutionally raised laying hen.
+Moreover, we’ve unscrambled the labels and packaging claims on egg cartons that you’re likely to find in your local grocery stores.
+In this complete guide to buying eggs, you’ll also learn the truth about expiration dates, hormones, antibiotics, and the life of an institutionally raised laying hen.
 Additionally, we’ll offer some tips on where you can buy the best eggs for your buck.

 What Is the Importance of an Egg’s Grade?

-No doubt, when you’re shopping for eggs, you’ve noticed a grading system on the cartons.
-There are three general grades for eggs: AA, A, and B. These grades have been put in place by the United States Department of Agriculture (USDA).
-The grades do not reflect the nutrition of the egg.
+A Complete Guide to Buying Eggs: No doubt, when you’re shopping for eggs, you’ve noticed a grading system on the cartons.
+Moreover, there are three general grades for eggs: AA, A, and B. Additionally, these grades have been put in place by the United States Department of Agriculture (USDA).
+Moreover, the grades do not reflect the nutrition of the egg.
 Here is a description of each egg grade: